mozilla/dxr/docs/source/configuration.rst

 ``wwwroot``
     URL path prefix to the root of DXR's web app.
 Default: ``/``

+``es_hosts``
+    A whitespace-delimited list of elasticsearch nodes to talk to.
+Be sure to include port numbers.
+Default: http://127.0.0.1:9200/.
+Remember that you can split whitespace-delimited things across lines in an ini file by leading with spaces.

+``es_index``
+    A ``format()``-style template for coming up with elasticsearch index names.
+The variable ``{tree}`` will be replaced with the tree name, and ``{unique}`` will be replaced with a unique ID to keep a tree's new index from colliding with the old one.
+The unique ID includes a random number and the build hosts's MAC address so errant concurrent builds on different hosts at least won't clobber each other.

 (Refer to the Plugin Configuration section for plugin keys available here).